Controller Area Network (CAN) Bus

 Agricultural Robotics

-Using the ISOBUS standard (based on CAN), automated tractors and harvesters communicate with implements to control seeding rates and harvesting speed over long cable runs.
+Thanks to the ISOBUS standard (powered by CAN), automated tractors and harvesters sync with their tools to fine-tune seeding rates and harvest speeds over seriously long cables.

 Medical Transport Robots

-Hospital delivery robots utilize CANopen for precise elevator integration and controlling secure locking mechanisms for pharmaceutical transport compartments.
+Hospital delivery robots tap CANopen for pinpoint elevator coordination and secure locks on pharma transport compartments.

 Frequently Asked Questions